iteration

 They are not vectorized functions.

-We can vectorized existing functions with helper functions in R
+We can vectorize existing functions with helper functions in R

 across() and map()